raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 ## Version 2.1.5
 ### ???

+- Added ability to create Custom Missions!
+Check the game manual to learn more on how to make 'em.
 - Added achievements!
 [Learn more here.](https://github.com/PlaydateSquad/pd-achievements)
 - Added on-line leaderboards for Hard Mode (Arcade Mode and Daily Run)
 - Hopefully fixed a rare crash when completing a game